vboyev-MSFT/defender-docs/defender-endpoint/address-unwanted-behaviors-mde.md

    - [Define exclusions for Microsoft Defender Antivirus](configure-exclusions-microsoft-defender-antivirus.md)
    - [Create indicators for Defender for Endpoint](indicator-manage.md)

-3. Verify that the change has addressed the issue.
+3. Verify that your changes have addressed the issue.

 ## Example scenarios